Parameter sensitivity analysis for mean field games of production: Existence and uniqueness for the abstract system

 \begin{proof} We endeavor to use the Leray-Schauder fixed point theorem, i.e., Theorem \ref{thm:Leray-Schauder}.
-For that purpose, a quick inspection reveals that when $\lambda=0$, we have $\s{T}(w,\mu,0)=0$ for all $(u,m)\in \s{X}$.
+For that purpose, a quick inspection reveals that when $\lambda=0$, we have $\s{T}(\mu,0)=0$ for all $m\in \s{X}$.
 Furthermore, Lemma~\ref{lem:L-S_hypotheses} shows that $\s{T}$ satisfies the compactness requirement of the Leray-Schauder fixed point theorem.
-Now, suppose that there exists $(w,\mu)\in X$ such that $(w,\mu)=\s{T}(w,\mu,\lambda)$.
+Now, suppose that there exists $\mu \in X$ such that $\mu=\s{T}(\mu,\lambda)$, so that \eqref{def:L-S_operator} has a solution $(w,\mu)$ with $\mu = m$.
 Then via the a priori estimates established in Section~\ref{sec:a_priori}, specifically the regularity results of Theorem~\ref{thm:HolderRegularity_w/mu} and Proposition~\ref{prop:LtInftyLx1_moment_mu} {\it{(a)}}, we find that indeed,

 for some constant $C\in(0,\infty)$.
-As such, we conclude that there exists a fixed point of the operator $\s{T}$, corresponding to $\lambda=1$.
-That is to say, there exists a solution to \eqref{abstract_system}, as wanted.
+We conclude that there exists a fixed point of the operator $\s{T}$, corresponding to $\lambda=1$.
+We deduce that there exists a solution to \eqref{abstract_system}, as wanted.

 To show uniqueness, let $(w_1,\mu_1)$ and $(w_2,\mu_2)$ be solutions to \eqref{abstract_system}.
 Consider the difference $(w,\mu):=(w_1-w_2, \mu_1-\mu_2)$.
 Then because System \eqref{abstract_system} is linear, we find that $(w,\mu)$ satisfies System \eqref{abstract_system} with $\Psi$ and $\Phi$ identically 0.
 As such, Theorem \ref{thm:HolderRegularity_w/mu} implies